-A lateral transfer is the movement of an employee from one job to another within a government organization at the same pay grade.
-If an employee can request a transfer, the organization must approve the move.
-Government agencies have detailed policies and procedures surrounding lateral moves to ensure fairness and to mitigate the chances that an employee will legally challenge the move as unfair or discriminatory.
+Lateral transfers occur when an employee moves from one job to another within a government organization at the same pay grade.
+Government agencies have detailed policies and procedures surrounding lateral moves to ensure fairness and also to mitigate the chances that an employee will legally challenge the move as unfair or discriminatory.

 Why an Employee Would Ask for a Lateral Transfer

-An employee might ask for lateral transfers for any number of reasons, but they often include wanting a different supervisor or moving geographically to accommodate a spouse’s new job.
-The employee might be experiencing burnout in his current duties and he wants to broaden his expertise or skills without actually moving to a new job with a different company.
+An employee might ask for a lateral transfer for a number of reasons, including wanting a different supervisor or moving to another place to accommodate a spouse’s new job.
+The employee might also be experiencing burnout in their current duties, and they want to broaden their expertise or skills without actually moving to a new job with a different company.

 Why an Organization Would Prompt a Lateral Transfer

-Likewise, an organization might initiate a lateral transfer for various reasons.
-It might experience a reduction in force necessitating that it move workers around to better focus its resources on the most mission-critical functions.
-The organization may experience changes in the populations it serves and needs to reposition staff to meet changing demands for services.
+An organization, on the other hand, might initiate a lateral transfer for various reasons.
+A reduction in force may necessitate moving workers around to focus resources on the most mission-critical functions better.
+The organization may also experience changes in the populations it serves and needs to reposition staff to meet changing demands for services.

 Lateral Transfers Within the Government